 Note: Above link goes to Macys, which is an authorized retailer.
 So you’ll get a factory warranty.
-Code VIP expires October 4th 2021.
+They run codes/sales from time to time as well.
 These (and other color variations) can also be found on Amazon for less via Gray Market dealers, but you won’t get a factory warranty through them.
 So buy at your own risk there.

 Gonna talk about 3 different lines of watches here, so, hang with me.

 - The iconic Seiko 007/009 dive watches would still be in production

 - The 007’s dive-style replacements, the Seiko 5KX, wouldn’t have shoved them out of the way

 - … AND these new(ish) Seiko 5 Sports watches would still be hitting the market, giving the non-diver “sports” line a much needed refresh.